knetikmedia/knetikcloud-go-client/docs/InvoicesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **SetBundledInvoiceItemFulfillmentStatus**
-> SetBundledInvoiceItemFulfillmentStatus(ctx, id, bundleSku, sku, status)
+> SetBundledInvoiceItemFulfillmentStatus(id, bundleSku, sku, status)
 Set the fulfillment status of a bundled invoice item

 This allows external fulfillment systems to report success or failure.
 Fulfillment status changes are restricted by a specific flow determining which status can lead to which.